sahirabbas/happs/readme.md

 * `cd happs/`
 * `docker-compose up -d`

-Once you setup apache then you should be able to open 127.0.0.1 in your browser and login with:
+Once the docker containers are up and running then you should be able to open 127.0.0.1 in your browser and log in with: `'test@app.com'` / `'password'`.
-`'test@app.com'` / `'password'` .